Back to main

 Where to go from here

-Once you decide to conduct new member research, your next decision is how to get it done.
+Once you decide to conduct new membership research, your next decision is how to do it.
 If your staff has the expertise and bandwidth to conduct research using internal resources, that’s great.
 If not, it can be a smart decision to engage an organization with relevant experience.
-Indeed, certain sensitive areas of inquiry — such as member revenue or compensation studies — are best left to unbiased, third-party providers, preferably ones that have experience serving as fiduciaries.
+Indeed, certain sensitive areas of inquiry — such as member revenue or compensation studies — are best left to unbiased, third-party providers, preferably ones with experience serving as fiduciaries.

-For more information and insight increasing member engagement, feel free to contact Vault Consulting.
+For more information and insight on increasing member engagement, feel free to contact Vault Consulting.

 see full bio